BlackstoneEngineering/mbed-cli-osx-installer/README.md

 	we use pip2pi (not py2pi, sorry) to create a local-repo.zip basically need to run something like `pip2pi local-repo -r /path/to/requirements.txt` to create a directory that looks similar to a pypi repo and zip that up and send it along with miniconda.
 You only need to do this if you want to install pip requirements offline. then, back in the directory where you just installed miniconda, call `./bin/pip install pyocd --no-index --find-links ./local-repo/` to install from a pre-packaged repo, or `./bin/pip install pyocd` to install from online
-- Flush out `CreateInstaller.sh` so it can actually create the installer and package it up
+- Flush out `CreateInstaller.sh` so it can actually create the installer and package it up, currently too many manual steps required.
-- document the hell out of the platypus settings so this whole thins can be redone later.
+- get mbed CLI icon to work
 - Fix annoying 'doesnt work if folders have spaces in the names' thing.
 Pretty sure it comes down to use of quotes somewhere